unfoldingWord-dev/tx-manager/README.rst

 tx-manager
 ==========

-This is a python module used with tx-manager-lambda.
+This is a python module used with **tx-manager-lambda**.
 See the `tx-manager-lambda documentation <http://tx-manager-lambda.readthedocs.io/en/latest/readme.html>`_ for details on setting up and deploying the Lambda function.

 Project description at `tX Manager Module`_.